futureapplikations-pixel/clean_architecture_todo_app/ai-workspace/structure-ai.md

 - `view/`: UI screens
   - `memento_list.dart`: The main screen that displays the list of mementos with scheduled messages access.
   - `memento_form.dart`: The screen for creating and editing mementos.
-  - `memento_details.dart`: The screen that displays the details of a memento.
+  - `memento_details.dart`: The screen that displays the details of a memento and its scheduled messages.
   - `search_memento_list.dart`: The screen for searching mementos.
-  - `scheduled_messages_list.dart`: Screen for displaying and managing scheduled messages with filtering.
+  - `scheduled_messages_list.dart`: Screen for displaying and managing scheduled messages with filtering, grouped by status.
-  - `scheduled_message_form.dart`: Form for creating and editing scheduled messages with validation.
+  - `scheduled_message_form.dart`: Form for creating and editing scheduled messages with validation and a dedicated view model.
 - `viewmodel/`: Screen view models
   - `mementoform/`: Memento creation/editing
     - `memento_form.dart`: ViewModel for the memento form.